amarnes/learn-cantrill-io-labs/AWS_HYBRID_AdvancedVPN/02_INSTRUCTIONS/STAGE1 - AWS and ONPREM Setup.md

 # FINISH

-Once those CGW's have finished creating thats the end of STAGE one of the DEMO
+Once those CGWs have finished creating that's the end of STAGE one of the DEMO.